 6. Gaming Sandboxes

-In gaming, sandbox refers to open-world games where players can freely explore and create within a defined environment.
+In gaming, a sandbox refers to open-world games where players can freely explore and create within a defined environment.
 These games emphasize player autonomy, offering minimal restrictions and allowing users to shape their own experiences.

 7. Application Sandboxes (Mobile Devices)